 The statistical unit is the Private Non-Profit Institution (PNPI).

-PNIPs that carry out activities related to scientific research and technological development in any scientific field and are located in the national territory.
+PNIPs that carry out activities related to research and experimental development in any scientific field and are located in the national territory.

 It covers the entire national territory.